Pukka's Social Responsibility Policy

 (See also Sourcing Policy, Supplier Relationship Policy, Sustainable Packaging Policy)

-All activities related to sourcing of herbs for Pukka’s teas and supplements are guided by the four principles of organic farming: health, ecology, fairness and care.
+All activities related to sourcing of herbs for Pukka’s teas are guided by the four principles of organic farming: health, ecology, fairness and care.

-The health and safety of suppliers, staff and customers are ensured through rigorous quality assurance systems, including organic certification and testing the quality of batch of every ingredient.
+The health and safety of suppliers, staff and customers are ensured through rigorous human rights risk assessment, Fair for Life certification, quality assurance systems, including organic certification and testing the quality of batch of every ingredient.

 We commit to using fair certified ingredients where the need of the community along with the quality and availability are appropriate.
 Fair certification provides a framework to ensure social responsibility across the supply chain.
 Where fair certification is not available or appropriate we will always engage fairly with our suppliers.